-entitled to deduct the allowance, since the building is not being acquired directly from a "developer" any longer but from a normal owner.
+be entitled to deduct the allowance, since the building is not being acquired directly from a "developer" any longer but from a normal owner.

 If the developer had used or let the property for longer than three years after completion, the subsequent purchaser may not deduct the allowance under section 13quat (even if the developer did not deduct an allowance) as the developer will no longer fall within the definition of a "developer".
-Generally, when a property is located within a UDZ, an allowance is available to the owner of the property - in this case a developer.
+Generally when a property is located within a UDZ, an allowance is available to the owner of the property - in this case a developer.
 The allowance will therefore also be available to such a developer in the capacity as owner, even if the property is used for the purposes of trade or letting for a period longer than three years after completion of the erection, extension, addition or improvement to the building.

 In the event that neither the developer nor the first purchaser deducts the allowance, the next purchaser will not be able to deduct the allowance since the property is now being purchased from an owner and not directly from a developer.
 For this latter purchaser to deduct an allowance, further qualifying work (extension, addition or improvement) must be carried out on the property by the purchaser.
-A deduction may then be allowed on the costs incurred by the latter purchaser on the additional work carried out and not on the costs incurred by the developer or first purchaser.
+A deduction may then be allowed on the costs incurred by the latter purchaser on the additional work carried out.

-Example 8 - The allowance when deducted by a developer
+Example 7 - The allowance when deducted by a developer

-Developer M demolished an old building which was located on privately owned land and erected a new block of flats consisting of 50 units with a total floor area of more than 1 000 m.
-The construction of the building was completed on 31 March 2019.
+Developer X demolished an old building which was located on privately owned land and erected a new block of flats consisting of 50 units with a total floor area of more than 1 000 m2.
+Erection of the building was completed on 31 March 2015.
 The building was situated within a UDZ and construction commenced after the publication of the particulars of the demarcation of the area.

-- a) After completion of the building, Developer M sold 47 of the 50 units (units 1 47).
-All sale agreements were concluded on 1 April 2019.
+- a) After completion, Developer X sold 47 units and concluded lease contracts with tenants for 2 units and retained the remaining unit.
+All sale contracts were concluded on 1 April 2015.
 Some of the purchasers used the units for private residential purposes while others used the units solely for the purposes of their trade. - b) Five-year lease agreements were concluded for units 48 and 49.
-Developer M chose to deduct the allowance on these units.
-On the expiry of the lease agreements (31 March 2024), Developer X sold the units to Purchaser N and Purchaser O. Purchaser N, who used the unit solely to operate a fashion design business, made certain additions to the unit.
-Purchaser O also made certain necessary improvements to the unit in order to aid an elderly mother but did not use the unit for purposes of trade. - c) Unit 50 was retained by Developer M for private purposes.
+Developer X chose to deduct the allowance on these units.
+On the expiry of the lease agreements (31 March 2020), Developer X sold the units to Purchaser Y and Purchaser Z. Purchaser Y, who used the unit solely to operate a fashion design business, made certain additions to the unit.
+Purchaser Z also made certain necessary improvements to the unit in order to aid an elderly mother but did not use the unit for purposes of trade. - c) Unit 50 was retained by Developer X for private purposes.

-a) The purchasers that acquired their units in 2019 immediately and directly from Developer M for the purpose of carrying on a trade were entitled to deduct the allowance, since they acquired the units from a "developer".
-With regard to these units, the 1 000 m2 floor area requirement was inapplicable for the purchasers since the developer had already complied with the requirement (see 2.1 for more information).
+a) The purchasers that acquired their units immediately and directly from Developer X for the purpose of carrying on a trade were entitled to deduct the allowance, since they acquired the units from a "developer".
+With these units the 1 000 m2 floor area requirement was inapplicable for the purchasers since the developer had already complied with the requirement (see 2.1 for more information).

-b) Since units 48 and 49 were acquired by the purchasers on 31 March 2024 and Developer M had let the units for more than three years, Developer M was not regarded as a "developer" as defined under section 13quat, but as a normal owner.
+b) Since the units 48 and 49 were acquired by the purchasers on 31 March 2020 and Developer X had let the units for more than three years, Developer X was not regarded as a "developer" as defined under section 13 quat, but as a normal owner.
 Consequently, the purchasers did not qualify for an allowance on these units, since they were not acquired from a "developer" but from an owner.